What Would Happen If We Got Rid of Daylight Saving Time?

 Is daylight saving ending?

-These movements aren’t just happening in the United States.
-In 2018, parliament in the European Union voted to eliminate the twice-yearly clock change; however, no negotiations in the EU Council have started yet.
+These movements to end DST aren’t just happening in the United States.
+In 2018, the European Parliament voted to eliminate the biannual clock change; however, no negotiations in the EU Council have started yet.
 So what would it look like if we all just gave up on changing our clocks?

 Why do people want to get rid of daylight saving?